Breast Cancer Treatment: Mastectomy, Yes or No? A Woman’s Choice

 [Read about Reconstructive Breast Surgery.]

 These decisions usually don’t take long.
 My patients know they have breast cancer.
 They’ve been studying the Internet and talking to their friends.
 These women are knowledgeable.
 I tell them they can’t make a wrong decision.
-In the end I find that most of my patients are satisfied with the choices they make.
+In the end I find that most of my patients are satisfied with the breast cancer treatment choices they make.